Importance of a financial controller

 The importance of a financial controller cannot be overstated.
 They are central to the financial decision-making process, ensuring that the company’s financial practices are robust and compliant with legal standards.
 Financial controllers help in budget planning, forecasting, and analysing financial data, which are critical for strategic planning.
 By maintaining accurate and timely financial records, they help organisations make informed business decisions, optimise resource allocation, and achieve financial goals.

-Role of a financial controller
+Role and duties of a financial controller

 Financial controllers have a broad range of responsibilities, including: